pognibene/serverlessjavadoc/README.md

 ## Known limitations

 * The java bean validation annotations are not yet handled (JSR 380), to get better schemas.
 Support will probably be added in the future.
-* Gradle is not yet supported as a build system.
-The consequence is we can't build properly the java classpath for Gradle based project.
-Support may be added in the future.
 * the security parts are not managed yet.
 This should come soon.
 * The documentation for Handler/Lambda functions is currently using Javadoc.
 While this is the standard way to do in Java, it means we have to combine annotations and Javadoc to get a complete documentation.
  This may change in the future, with annotations used for handlers as well. (besides, making a maven plugin for the tool kind of requires this)
-* The classpath building is a bit slow.
-This is actually a limitation of maven.
 * no maven plugin yet.
 There are some specific limitations with maven, the first one being that we can't easily analyse the source code outside of the current module.
 So we'll have to revert to compiled class and annotation analysis for everything, including Handler documentation.
 Also, only one API can be documented at a time,